IAR 111: Features

-The aircraft has diamond-shaped wings to reduce weight, and lower drag at high speeds; "V" tails were chosen to avoid contact with the water on take-off and landing.
-It has two floats and the payload is located between them, acting as a third float.
-The payload will be either the Haas 2 rocket or an external fuel tank.
+The aircraft was designed with diamond-shaped wings that reportedly both reduce weight and lower drag during high speed flight.
+A "V" tail configuration was selected to avoid contact with the water on take-off and landing.
+For buoyancy, the IAR 111 was to be provisioned with a pair of floats between which the payload would be positioned, which would also function as a third float.
+The payload would have either been the Haas 2 rocket or an external fuel tank.